EV makers such as Nio (NYSE:NIO), Xpeng (NYSE:XPEV) and Li Auto (NASDAQ:LI) are China’s new breed of automobile companies.

 As a result, the ratio of R&D expenses to revenue ratio went over the roof and had exceeded 100% for some of the Chinese EV companies such as Xpeng and Li Auto.

-While the ratio of R&D costs to sales have considerably dialed down in fiscal 2020 for Nio, Xpeng and Li Auto, they were still significantly higher than that of Tesla, suggesting that research and development were still a big part of the company in driving innovation and creating new products.
+While the ratio of R&D costs to sales has considerably dialed down in fiscal 2021 for Nio, Xpeng and Li Auto, they were still significantly higher than that of Tesla, suggesting that research and development were still a big part of the company in driving innovation and creating new products.

 With respect to total operating costs and expenses, most Chinese EV makers such as Nio, Xpeng and Li Auto have a considerably higher ratio than that of Tesla.